-LA City Council Moves Towards Sweeping Vaccine Measures
+LA City Council Officially Passes New Sweeping Vaccine Measures

 Health departments across the nation are especially concerned with the increased prevalence of the delta variant, which is 225% more transmissible than its original variant.
-In the United States, the delta variant alone accounts for more than 80% of all COVID-19 cases.
+As Halloween and the winter months draw closer, the vaccine order aims to limit rising COVID-19 cases.

 What does the new sweeping indoor vaccine order do?

 The vaccine order will go into effect on November 4th.
 Los Angeles residents must present vaccination records and valid photo identification to enter the following indoor establishments:

 - restaurants, including bars and wineries

 - personal care establishments, such as hair and nail salons

 It's important to note that individuals must be FULLY vaccinated to gain entry into these indoor establishments.
 This means two doses of the Pfizer and Moderna vaccine, or one dose of the Johnson & Johnson vaccine.

 Due to implementation issues, Councilmember Buscaino elected to withhold his vote during the first reading of the ordinance, arguing that "unenforceable laws are ridiculous."
 Councilmember Lee also voted against the vaccine mandate, arguing that the burden to enforce vaccination requirements would fall solely on businesses.

 Businesses found in violation of the mandate will be assessed the following penalties.